Effective Trauma Counselling

 This information often involves some simple education of how our brain reacts to trauma and the state of hyperarousal (being on one's guard all the time) this creates.

-Strategies are then used to restore a sense of safety to the person through body work (breath work, grounding exercises, Mindfulness)
+Strategies are then used to give you a greater sense of control over the unpleasant aspects of trauma (e.g. breath work, grounding exercises, Mindfulness)

 Do you suffer lingering trauma, and want to seek help?
 Call or book an appointment for trauma counselling today, or get to know more about Brisbane Psychologist Dr. Clive Williams.